Rookie Mistake: Over The Toilet Storage + Art

 I know I shared this picture in last month’s rookie mistake where we talked about scale, but it certainly applies to today’s topic too.
 The artwork over the toilet is way too small!
 That particular piece could maybe work if it was combined with another larger piece of artwork, but by itself, it looks lonely and strange.

 Bridget’s bathroom in her first house shows the right way to display artwork over the toilet.
-2 larger frames stacked takes up enough visual space over the toilet, plus they’re hung at the correct height.
+Two larger frames stacked takes up enough visual space over the toilet, plus they’re hung at the correct height.

 Image via Room For Tuesday